Airports & Ports

 - Arecont Vision megapixel cameras slash healthcare video costs & increase quality and coverage

-- Smart domotics: MOBOTIX cameras chosen for Conview Care solution
+- MOBOTIX cameras utilised in Conview Care solution for Savelberg nursing home, Holland

 - SMARTair™ advanced wireless access control utilised by the Casa de la Misericordia care home in Pamplona